alejandro-bulgaris/movie-search-api-exercise/README.md

 # Movie Search REST API Exercise

-## Install and Run Project on Windows
+## Install and Run Spring Boot Project on Windows

 ### Install Windows Subsystem Linux (WSL 2)

-- Open `powershell` as admin and run the below command
+- Open `PowerShell` as admin and run the below command
 ```
 wsl --install
 ```
-- Restart your PC and go back to `powershell` and run the below command to make sure `WSL 2` has been installed correctly:
+- Restart your PC and go back to `PowerShell` and run the below command to make sure `WSL 2` has been installed correctly:
 ```
 wsl -l -v
 ```